What is a CIO? Everything you need to know about the Chief Information Officer explained | ZDNet

 What is an interim CIO?

 Interim CIOs are non-permanent IT leaders.
 These freelance CIOs take on fixed-term contracts that are sometimes extended and can often be made permanent.
 Key roles for interim IT leaders include providing stability in the absence of a permanent CIO, leading change during a transformation project and mentoring an up-and-coming IT leader.

 As mentioned above, CIOs are highly-prized when it comes to consultancy and advisory roles.
 Some experts believe there has been a 25 per cent rise in demand for interim CIOs during the past five years.
+Such is the demand that increasing numbers of IT leaders are choosing — either temporarily or permanently — to create portfolio careers.
+These executives take on a range of roles, including interim positions, advisory work for start-ups and scale-ups, strategic consultancy engagements, and non-executive board positions with private and public-sector organisations.

 How long is the average CIO tenure?

+Advisory firm Korn Ferry estimates the average tenure for a CIO is 4.3 years, with CIOs in the consumer, energy, and professional services sectors tying for the longest-average tenure at 4.5 years.
+The shortest-tenured CIO is in the industrial sector at an average of 4.0 years.
+Korn Ferry reports the average tenure for a C-suite executive is 5.3 years, making CIOs the shortest-tenured execs.

-Estimates suggest the average tenure of a CIO is just under four years.
-However, it is not uncommon to see CVs filled with a collection of two-year stints.
+However, while around four years is the average tenure, it is not uncommon to see CVs filled with a collection of two-year stints.
 These job-hopping IT leaders cast themselves as transformation specialists, who enter a business, see what's wrong and put in place a strategy for IT-led change.

 Their CIO peers, who stay in-situ at a single business for many years, question whether true business transformation can be completed in two-year cycles.
 The happy medium sits somewhere between leaving too quickly and staying too long.
 Whereabouts, exactly, depends on your point of view.